dschaefer/electron-native/README.md

 and the renderer process which injects the results into the page.

 We're using CMake here because it's just a better build system than node-gyp and we're planning on using libraries that have CMake fragments.
+To fit it nicely into the npm build script, I've written a simple cmake.js node script that emulates what CDT does, by running CMake only the first time and allowing the builder to run it again as necessary.

 Also, this is a bit of an introduction to C++11 for me.
 I'm using healthy doses of auto typing and we send lambda's to the work queue.
 It makes the code much easier to read and understand.